 What is the Behavior of a Wolf?

-Only the alpha male and female mate, with other wolves looking after the offspring.
+Only alpha males and females mate, with other wolves looking after the offspring.
 Mating occurs between January and March.
-The young will typically leave at the age of two or three and will look for a new pack.
+The young will typically leave at two or three and look for a new pack.

 Wolves spend a lot of their time traveling.
-With their territories being so vast, wolves spend almost a third of their day traveling.
-If the prey is low in their area and they are hungry, they may travel up to 160 km (100 miles) in one day but will average 30 – 50 km (20 – 30 miles) per day.
+With their vast territories, wolves spend almost a third of their day traveling.
+If the prey is low in their area and hungry, they may travel up to 160 km (100 miles) in one day but average 30 – 50 km (20 – 30 miles) per day.

 Wolves will communicate with each other using howls, barks, and yips.
-The communication is used to warn their pack of predators, to inform other wolves to stay out of their territory, and to signal to other members their location.
+The communication is used to warn their pack of predators, inform other wolves to stay out of their territory, and signal other members their location.

 Dens are usually dug into south-facing slopes to avoid the wind and cold.
-Wolves typically try to have some protection at the entrance, such as a boulder, hollow logs, or tree roots.
+Wolves typically use protection, such as boulders, hollow logs, or tree roots at the entrance.

-Wolves do not bring any bedding into the den, although the bones of past prey may litter the den.
+Wolves do not bring any bedding into the den, although the bones of past prey may litter the shelter.

 Dens are approximately 20 inches high, 40 inches deep, and 50 inches wide, with the entrance tunnel as long as 18 feet.